For detailed information on how to apply for a student loan, click on Direct Federal Student Loan.

 Students are required to read their award letters.
 The award letter will inform the student of their disbursement date, amount they are to receive per semester, and where to pick up their checks.
 Please note that there are two (2) disbursements each semester and only one award letter will be mailed to you, the student.
-Revised award letters will be email to your MPC email account.
+Revised award letters will be emailed to your email account on file.

 If a student owes money to MPC, the student will not be allowed to register at MPC until the money is paid.
 If the student has a financial aid disbursement that has not been receive, the money owed to MPC will be automatically deducted from the student's financial aid disbursement.

 Loss of Eligibility: This means that you have not met Satisfactory Academic Progress Policy requirements for at least two consecutive semesters and are no longer eligible for financial aid.

 Loss of Eligibility-Maximum Timeframe: This means that you have reached the 150% Maximum Timeframe allowed to complete a program of study at a California Community College.
 Usually, MPC majors are 60 units and 150% of the major equals 90 units attempted.
 If you have a special circumstance related to the Maximum Timeframe, complete the Maximum Timeframe Appeal Application.

 To be eligible for aid, you must have a high school diploma, a GED or its equivalent.
 PLEASE NOTE: Students who enroll in a program of study after July 1, 2012, will no longer be eligible for federal aid under the ATB or 5 units of college course provisions.
 Student who are already enrolled under these provisions will retain eligibility.